Skip to content

 What It Does

-Given a set of entry points (doors) and a drawing that contains stands with stand numbers, the heatmap engine:
+Given a set of pedestrian markers (entrances, toilets, food courts, conference rooms, custom anchors) and a drawing that contains stands with stand numbers, the heatmap engine:

 1. Converts your entities into an occupancy grid — a raster representation of the floor where blocked cells are walls and free cells are walkable space.

-2. Runs a congestion-aware pathfinding simulation from each entry point to every stand.
+2. Runs a congestion-aware pathfinding simulation from each marker to every stand, weighted by marker priority.

 3. Accumulates visit counts on the grid cells along each route.